ece362-purdue/labs/lab0-intro/README.md

 ## Step 2: Install VScode and PlatformIO

 As mentioned above, these labs are entirely doable at home as they are in lab.
 For applications that require looking at an oscilloscope, you may want to use an AD2 from the ECE shop.
 Make it a habit to look ahead at labs so that you know when you may need one.

+**In this lab**, we'll teach you how to install PlatformIO, an extension for Visual Studio Code (VScode) that will allow you to write, compile, and debug code for your microcontroller.
+We'll cover how to create a project from scratch, although in subsequent labs we'll provide you with the project.
+We'll also show you how to use the debugger to step through your code, and how to use the serial monitor to interact with your microcontroller.

 If you haven't already used it for a prior class, download Visual Studio Code (commonly referred to as VScode) from https://code.visualstudio.com/.